WiIIson/EMGFlow-Python-Package/docs/reference/extract-features.md

 - File extension for files to read.
 Only reads files with this extension.
 The default is 'csv'.

 `short_names`: bool, optional (True)
-- If true, makes the key column of the feature files the relative path of the file.
-If false, uses the full system path.
+- If True, makes the key column of the feature files the relative path of the file.
+If False, uses the full system path as the key.
 The default is True.

 **Raises**